 Teaching abroad is already a great start, but begin to narrow it down further to find your unique voice.
 Perhaps you want to tell your story teaching abroad from your viewpoint as a recent student trying to make their way in the real world?
 Or maybe you ditched your corporate life for the adventure of teaching English abroad in a foreign country?
 Whatever your experience and background, it’s a unique viewpoint that you can use to your advantage.
 And don’t be afraid to branch off a little bit once your blog is established and you have a broader reader base!

-Wordpress is the most commonly used blogging platform - it’s also professional and highly customizable.
-Some other popular options are include Squarespace, Blogger and Tumblr.
+WordPress is the most commonly used blogging platform – it’s also professional and highly customizable.
+Some other popular options include Squarespace, Blogger, and Tumblr.
 It may also be worthwhile investing in a private .com domain name, which can help your search engine results and looks much more professional than using a host URL.